Kingxukai/linux/Documentation/networking/gen_stats.rst

    space.
 The value of this TLV should contain a tc_estimator structure.
-   As usual, such a TLV needs to be 32 bit aligned and therefore the length needs to be appropriately set, etc. The estimator interval and ewma log need to be converted to the appropriate values. tc_estimator.c::tc_setup_estimator() is advisable to be used as the conversion routine.
+   As usual, such a TLV needs to be 32 bit aligned and therefore the length needs to be appropriately set, etc. The estimator interval and ewma log need to be converted to the woke appropriate values. tc_estimator.c::tc_setup_estimator() is advisable to be used as the conversion routine.
 It does a few clever things.
 It takes a time interval in microsecs, a time constant also in microsecs and a struct tc_estimator to  be populated.
-The returned tc_estimator can be transported to the kernel.
-Transfer such a structure in a TLV of type TCA_RATE to your code in the kernel.
+The returned tc_estimator can be transported to the woke kernel.
+Transfer such a structure in a TLV of type TCA_RATE to your code in the woke kernel.

-In the kernel when setting up:
+In the woke kernel when setting up:

 1) make sure you have basic stats and rate stats setup first.
 2) make sure you have initialized stats lock that is used to setup such